JMistral/JMistral.github.io/index.md

 We're using the famous _Digital Image Processing (Gonzalez 4th edition)_ for this course.
 Some of my homework code in MATLAB can be found in [my GitHub repo](https://github.com/JMistral/ImageProcessingEE542).

+> Have you tried to apply Butterworth Filter's spatial domain?
+It's usually applied in spatial frequency domain, but I tried to use inverse FFT to find the spatial convolution kernel of Butterworth and then convolute image and the filter kernel in spatial domain.
+The code can be found [here](https://github.com/JMistral/ImageProcessingEE542/HW6main.m).
+Moving average's frequency response is also included.

+>  Laplacian of Gaussian (LoG), examples of different kernel size.
+[MATLAB code](https://github.com/JMistral/ImageProcessingEE542/HW5main.m)

 > Kaggle Project: Image Augmentation and Deep Learning.
 Some useful tutorial can be found [here](https://machinelearningmastery.com/image-augmentation-deep-learning-keras/)